MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-expense-estimates.md

 [!INCLUDE[banner](../includes/banner.md)]

-_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_
+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing._

 Dynamics 365 Project Operations allows Project managers to define project-based expenses for each project or a task.
 Each expense item can be associated with a specific project task.
 Expenses are categorized into different expense categories, which are defined at the organizational level.
 Pricing and costing for each expense category is defined in the price list.